1. Home

 Why Are Employees Late for Work?

 Chronic tardiness is defined as the habitual lateness to work; lateness that becomes a habit and occurs regularly with or without valid reasons.
-To begin to address employee lateness, it is important to understand various reasons why someone would constantly arrive late to work.
+To address employee lateness, it is important to understand why someone would constantly arrive late to work.

 As mentioned above, there are uncontrollable factors in life that can contribute to clocking in after an employee’s designated time.
 For example, missing the bus or a delayed train arrival are unfortunate but common transportation mishaps that can cause an employee to arrive past their scheduled time.